 Together, the Red Poll, the Suffolk Lamb and the Suffolk Punch horse are known as the Suffolk Trinity.

 At Lavenham Brook, animal welfare and maintenance of a top-quality herd are our top priorities.
-We breed all our replacement heifers on the farm from our three stock bulls, giving us the best means of creating an excellent bloodline.
+We breed all our replacement heifers on the farm from our four stock bulls, giving us the best means of creating an excellent bloodline.

 In 2017, our herd received 10 prizes at the Suffolk Show, including Champion Female and Reserve Champion Bull.

 Our vineyard occupies a south-facing, chalky slope above the River Brett.
 We prune and harvest our 10,000 vines of Bacchus and Pinot Noir by hand for the best quality, and they are then pressed, fermented and bottled by the award-winning New Hall Vineyard in Purleigh, Essex.